gpjt/llm-chatbot-tutorial/part-2/blog-post.md

 Welcome to the first part of my tutorial in how to build a chatbot using OpenAI's interface to their Large Language Models (LLMs)!
 You can read the introduction [here](TBD).

+If you're reading this and want to get the best out of it, I strongly recommend that you run the code on your own machine as you go along; trust me, it will stick in your mind much better if you do that.

-The goal in this post is to write a basic bot script that accepts user input, and just bounces it off an OpenAI LLM.
+The goal in this post is to write a basic bot script that accepts user input, and just bounces it off an OpenAI LLM to generate a response.
 We'll start with this simple CLI-based code to prompt the user, read a multi-line input (terminated with control-D on an empty line on Linux or Mac, or with a control-Z on an empty line for Windows), and then just present the user with a dummy response.
-You can use control-C to exit (on all three platforms).

 ```python
 import sys